zipcodeFrancisco/Maven.GradedStudents/README.md

 <br><br><br><br><br>

 ### Part 2.2; Defining construction
-* Define a `Student` constructor whose parameters are used to initalize its instance variable.
+* Define a `Classroom` constructor whose parameters are used to initalize its instance variable.
 The class `Classroom` should support 3 different ways of being constructed.

-	1. The class `Student` should define a constructor which takes an argument of an `int` representative of the `maxNumberOfStudents` that this `Classroom` can hold.
+	1. The class `Classroom` should define a constructor which takes an argument of an `int` representative of the `maxNumberOfStudents` that this `Classroom` can hold.

-	2. The class `Student` should define an additional constructor which takes an argument of `Student[]` representative of the collection of `Student` objects this `Classroom` will store.
+	2. The class `Classroom` should define an additional constructor which takes an argument of `Student[]` representative of the collection of `Student` objects this `Classroom` will store.

-	3. The class `Student` should define a [nullary constructor](https://en.wikipedia.org/wiki/Nullary_constructor) which initializes the composite `students` object to be an empty array of 30 `Student` objects.
+	3. The class `Classroom` should define a [nullary constructor](https://en.wikipedia.org/wiki/Nullary_constructor) which initializes the composite `students` object to be an empty array of 30 `Student` objects.